anovos/anovos-docs/docs/using-anovos/config_file.md

 ## `timeseries_analyzer`

-- `auto_detection`: This takes Boolean type input -- `True` or `False`.
-If True, it will help produce the output containing a transformation through auto timestamp / date detection by reading the ingested dataframe from source.
+- `auto_detection`: Can be set to `True` or `False`.
+  If `True`, it attempt to automatically infer the date/timestamp format in the input dataset.

-- `id_col`: Name of Id column in the input dataset
+- `id_col`: Name of ID column in the input dataset.

-- `tz_offset`: Timezone offset (Option to chose between these three options `local`, `gmt`, `utc`).
-Default option is set as "Local".
+- `tz_offset`: The timezone offset of the timestamps in the input dataset.
+   Can be set to either `local`, `gmt`, or `utc`.
+The default setting is `local`.

-- `inspection`: This takes Boolean type input -- `True` or `False`.
-If True, time series elements undergo inspection.
+- `inspection`: Can be set to `True` or `False`.
+If `True`, the time series elements undergo an inspection.

-- `analysis_level`: Option to choose between "Daily" or "Weekly" or "Hourly".
-Daily is chosen as default.
-If "Daily" is selected as the output type, the daily view is populated ; If it's "Hourly", the view is shown at a Day part level.
-However, if it's "Weekly", then the display it per individual week days (1-7) as captured.
+- `analysis_level`: Can be set to `daily`, `weekly`, or `hourly`.
+The default setting is `daily`.
+   If set to `daily`, the daily view is populated.
+   If set to `hourly`, the view is shown at a day part level.
+   If set to `weekly`, the display it per individual weekdays (1-7) as captured.

-- `max_days`: Max days upto which the data will be aggregated.
-If we've a dataset containing a timestamp / date field with very high number of unique dates (Let's say beyond 20 years worth of daily data), a maximum days value chosen basis which the latest output is displayed.
+- `max_days`: Maximum number of days up to which the data will be aggregated.
+   If the dataset contains a timestamp/date field with very high number of unique dates (e.g., 20 years worth of daily data), this option can be used to reduce the timespan that is analyzed.

 _Example:_
 ```yaml